 There’s nothing more discouraging than discovering that a deer ate your whole row of strawberry plants, or that your broccoli heads are half little green caterpillars.

 Whether you’re a dedicated organic gardener or not, you must take action if you want a harvest.
-Learn about the pest in your area and what to do about them.
+Learn about the pests in your area and what to do about them.

 For example, you can keep ahead of cabbage butterflies by routine checking for eggs on the undersides of plant leaves.
 It’s a lot easier than picking caterpillars out of your food later.